-An employee is deemed to be on salary if they are guaranteed a minimum amount of money to be received during any work week no matter the amount or type of work they put in.
-Many employers calculate salary on a per hour figure, which is quite common, but the leading indicator that determines an employee on salary is the guaranteed minimum amount of pay to be paid each week.
-Most employees that are on salary have an employee contract with their employer that governs the working relationship between both parties and the payment structure.
+An employee is deemed to be on salary if they are guaranteed a minimum amount of money to be received during any workweek, regardless of the amount or type of work they put in.
+Many employers calculate salary on a per hour ($/hr) figure.
+Most employees that are on salary have an employment contract with their employer that governs the working relationship between both parties and the payment structure.

-In most states, after 5 hours of consecutive work, employees are entitled to a 30 minute break.
-The laws vary by state which can be seen on the US Department of Labor’s Table of Meal Period Requirements.
+In most states, after five (5) hours of consecutive work, employees are entitled to a 30-minute break.
+The laws vary by state, which can be seen on the US Department of Labor’s Table of Meal Period Requirements.

 If an employee is not on salary and is not guaranteed a minimum amount of pay each week, that individual would be considered a part-time employee.
 There is no law restricting the number of hours a part-time employee can work, therefore it is possible for an employee to work 40 hours per week and still be considered a part-time employee.
 What defines whether an employee is working part-time or full time is up to the employee and employer.